August 25, 2021

 Introducing Network Cloud

-The next stage in evolution was the Modular OS, which runs protected, segregated and exclusive memory space for each process.
-These processes run as modules on top of the kernel.
 For example, Juniper’s JUNOS is based on FreeBSD, and Cisco’s IOS-XR is based on Unix QNX.
 A modular OS supports in-service software upgrade, meaning new features and bug fixes can be implemented without disabling the entire OS.
 In addition, functional failures tend to be more limited in terms of impact vs. the traditional monolithic OS.
 The modular and segregated architecture enables an improved overall network availability.

 The Power of the Cloud: Taking OS to the Next Level